chameleon-ai/ryzen-ai-max/README.md

 # Other Notes

 ## Koboldcpp Settings
-- Use [koboldcpp-rocm](https://github.com/YellowRoseCx/koboldcpp-rocm), build from source or install the [koboldcpp-hipblas](https://aur.archlinux.org/packages/koboldcpp-hipblas) package from the AUR
+- Use [koboldcpp-rocm](https://github.com/YellowRoseCx/koboldcpp-rocm), build from source or install the [koboldcpp-hipblas](https://aur.archlinux.org/packages/koboldcpp-hipblas) AUR package
-- Use `--usecublas` or `--usecublas mmq` (I'm not sure if there's a difference).
-The `--usevulkan` option is much slower, don't recommend.
+- Use `--usecublas` or `--usecublas mmq` (I'm not sure if there's a difference)
+  - The `--usevulkan` option is much slower, don't recommend.
 - Use `--blasbatchsize 4096`.
 When processing your prompt, there are 2 stages: Prompt processing, and token generation.
 In the first stage, all context has to be processed before new tokens get generated.
 By default this can take quite some time.
 A high`--blasbatchsize` can process the whole context all at once and significantly speeds up the experience.
 4096 is the max batch size allowed and if you keep your context limited to 4096 (`--contextsize 4096`) everything will always process in one batch.
 - Use `--gpulayers 999` to ensure all layers are offloaded to GPU.
 The auto selection sometimes doesn't want to load all layers, especially on larger models.
 - If you're not sure of a setting, use the `--benchmark` option to get a quick idea of how things will perform